s0ulraz3r/Movie-Application-/README.md

 ##Specifications
 * Movies will be saved to a SQLite database.
 # Note:
-> If “Ask Me Later” is checked does not need to be saved.

 > For installation and other instructions read the Readme file inside ReadMe folder.